UCO Bank: Domestic Presence

 The Bank's regional presence includes 3,302 domestic branches as of March 2025.
 Additionally, the Bank operates 2,613 ATMs across the country.

 The domestic branches include 6 Flagship Corporate Branches, 7 Asset Management Branches, 4 Service Branches, 1 Central Pension Processing Center, and 1 Integrated Treasury Branch.
 Furthermore, there are 25 MCU branches, 43 Retail Loan Hubs, 43 SME & Agriculture Loan Hubs, 12 Integrated Loan Hubs, and 70 Currency Chests functioning across the country, typically attached to major city branches at various centers.

 International Presence

 Besides providing inland banking services through its vast network of branches in India, bank has a vital presence in the financial markets outside India.
 It presently has 2 overseas branches (one each in Singapore and HongKong) and 1 representative office has been established in Tehran, Iran.

 Additionally, the Bank holds an active SWIFT membership and maintains correspondent banking relationships with several international banks to facilitate global trade finance and cross-border remittances.

 Zonal Offices & Regional Training Centres

 Board of Directors

-As of October 2025, the UCO Bank Board of Directors has ten members:
+As of July 2026, the UCO Bank Board of Directors has six members: